-37. Depositary's Fees
+38. Depositary's Fees

-- 37.1 The Depositary receives for its own account a periodic fee which is calculated and accrued daily by reference to the Net Asset Value of the Company on the last business day of the preceding month.
-The amount due for each month is required to be paid as soon as practicable after the month-end.
-The first accrual is calculated by reference to the first Valuation Point of the Company.
-The fee is payable out of the Scheme Property.
-The rate of the periodic fee is agreed between the ACD and the Depositary and is subject to a current minimum of £7,500 plus VAT. - 37.2 Specifically, the Company will pay: - 37.2.1 0.0275% per annum plus VAT on Scheme Property below £50,000,000; - 37.2.2 0.025% per annum plus VAT on Scheme Property between £50,000,000 and £100,000,000; and - 37.2.3 0.02% per annum plus VAT on Scheme Property above £100,000,000.
+- 38.1 The Depositary receives for its own account a periodic fee which will accrue daily from the last Business Day in the preceding month to the last Business Day in each month.
+It is payable within seven days after the last Business Day in each month.
+The fee is calculated by reference to the value of the Company on the last Business Day of the preceding month except for the first accrual, which is calculated by reference to the first Valuation Point of the Company.
+The fee is payable out of the-Scheme Property.
+The rate of the periodic fee is agreed between the ACD and the Depositary and is subject to a current minimum of £7,500. - 38.2 Specifically, the Company will pay: - 38.2.1 0.0275% per annum plus VAT on Scheme Property below £50,000,000; - 38.2.2 0.025% per annum plus VAT on Scheme Property between £50,000,000 and £100,000,000; and - 38.2.3 0.02% per annum plus VAT on Scheme Property above £100,000,000.

-but always subject to a minimum of £7,500 per annum plus VAT.
+but always subject to a minimum of £7,500 per annum.

-- 37.3 These rates can be varied from time to time in accordance with the FCA Regulations. - 37.4 The first accrual in relation to the Company will take place in respect of the period beginning on the day on which the first valuation of that Company is made and ending on the last Business Day of the month in which that day falls. - 37.5 In addition to the periodic fee referred to above, the Depositary shall also be entitled to be paid transaction and custody charges in relation to transaction handling and safe-keeping of the Scheme Property as follows:
+- 38.3 These rates can be varied from time to time in accordance with the FCA Regulations. - 38.4 The first accrual in relation to the Company will take place in respect of the period beginning on the day on which the first valuation of that Company is made and ending on the last Business Day of the month in which that day falls. - 38.5 In addition to the periodic fee referred to above, the Depositary shall also be entitled to be paid transaction and custody charges in relation to transaction handling and safe-keeping of the Scheme Property as follows:

-Item Range Transaction Charges Between £1.96 and £75.65 per transaction Safe Custody Charges Between 0.001% and 0.5525% of the value of investments being held per annum
+Item Range Transaction Charges Between £5.00 and £472.00 per transaction Safe Custody Charges Between 0.003% and 0.50% of the value of investments being held per annum With the exception of: USA (Physical Securities) - £14 per line per calendar month.
+Not in Bank / Not in Custody Assets - £65 per line per calendar month.